alanng10/class-lang/Docue/Article/Word/a.md

 Word "endline" has meaning that is overline style.

-Word "cap" has meaning that is slash end.
+Word "cape" has meaning that is slash end.

 Word "flat" has meaning that is flat style.